zcash/zips/zip-reduce-shielded_tx_fee.rst

 Requirements for consensus
 -------------------------

-The change to the default transaction fees must be undertaken sooner as it gets difficult to gain consensus with the growth in the network of wallets, exchanges, miners and other parties involved.
+The change to the conventional transaction fees must be undertaken sooner as it gets difficult to gain consensus with the growth in the network of wallets, exchanges, miners and third parties involved.

 The following parties need to be part of the consensus:

-* The technical aspects of a lower default fee need to be evaluated.
 * A guarantee from mining groups is required to include the lowered default fee transactions in the next block.
-* Wallet developers need to update the software to use the new fee.
+* Wallet developers need to provide commitment to update the software to use the new fee.
 * Zcash documentation and community outreach must be undertaken to make the change known.

 Security and privacy considerations